arufa-research/polar/README.md

 ### Running user scripts

-User scripts are a way to define the flow of interacting with contracts on some network in form of a script.
+User scripts are a way to define the flow of interacting with contracts on some network in the form of a script.
 These scripts can be used to deploy a contract, query/transact with the contract.A sample script scripts/sample-script.js is available in the boilerplate.

 ## Run tests